You are here:

 Conclusion

-The I-9 form is mandatory to maintain while offering employment to students on F-1, J-1, or M-1 visa.
+Form I-9 is a mandatory employment verification document in the U.S. that confirms both identity and work authorization, including for F-1 international students on OPT or CPT.
+The I-9 form is mandatory while offering employment to students on F-1, J-1, or M-1 visa.
 All employers must keep and maintain I-9 forms for students to avoid any penalties.
 However, there are certain things that employers must keep in mind while asking OPT/CPT students to fill out the I-9 form and verify the documents and information they provide.

 In this blog, we will discuss the essential components like supporting documents for filing the I-9 form, when to complete the I-9 form, where to find the end date to mention in the I-9 form, etc.